Which CKD Model is Best For Me?

 At CKD, each model contains a very different personality, emphasizing a lesson to learn on your kiting journey.
 At CKD, choosing a model isn't a matter of when, but rather a matter of why.
 This gives you the power to address what you want to refine and explore.

 The Spur SE is built to excel on short lines and in turbulent winds.
 It flies fast, and encapsulates a persona that will “spur” you into the radical parts of your flying.
 It’s fast yet intuitive, and hands out tricks like the Taz Machine and Double Axels.
 Utilizing SkyShark P-series carbon cut to a short length, the Spur SE holds up to very strong inputs.
 This model will slowly teach you to relax your upper body to become even more agile as a pilot.
 The SUL counterpart utilizes Skyshark 2P and Radius carbon, zero ballast, and a bridle line upper spreader.
 This light yet balanced kite enables you to fly in just a breath of wind, and is capable of a very large trick repertoire.
+Its specific bridling moves the tow points inward, giving the flier an almost streetkite feel.

 Ultimately, the best review of our models are from our customers.
 If you’re still not sure, we’re happy to help you, but asking someone who flies what you’re looking for can provide you with unbiased, valuable information.